 Catalyst completes the continuum with translation of research into practice and focuses on extending fundamental discoveries in the scientific disciplines to sustain and advance winemaking and grapegrowing.
 Catalyst will consider text-based and video submissions.
 Its focus is to provide information in a readily accessible format for readers via HighWire Press, the current publisher of AJEV online.

 Here at ASEV, volunteers are the heart of the organization and essential to our success.
 Our board and committee members are all volunteers.
 They continually use their voices to shape and influence the wine and grape industry.
 We’d love to have you join us.
 Click here to find out how you can be part of this community.

-Access to decades of peer-reviewed research, discounted fees to the Unified Symposium and National Conference, professional development events, such as the early career member lunch, and videos on-demand are just some of the membership benefits you can enjoy.
+Access to decades of peer-reviewed research, discounted fees to the Unified Symposium, the ASEV National Conference and other ASEV sponsored professional development events, and videos on-demand are just some of the membership benefits you can enjoy.
 Interested in finding out more?
 Click here or call us at (530) 753-3142.

 American Society for Enology and Viticulture Web Link & Logo License Agreement

 ASEV will grant to you a personal, nonexclusive, nontransferable license to hyperlink (“Link”) your Internet Web site to ASEV’s Internet Web site, and/or use ASEV’s Web link logo (“Link Logo”) as part of your Intenet Web site subject to the following terms and conditions: You must accept all terms and conditions in this Agreement.